Flow Matching for Offline Reinforcement Learning with Discrete Actions: Preliminaries

 \subsection{Discrete Flow Matching}

 Discrete Flow Matching (DFM) extends flow matching from continuous Euclidean spaces to \emph{discrete} spaces by modeling probability flows with a Continuous-Time Markov Chain (CTMC) \citep{campbell2024generative,lipman2024flow}.
 Where continuous flow matching learns a vector field governed by a continuity equation, DFM learns a \emph{rate field} governed by the Kolmogorov forward equation.
-DFM provides a principled way to construct probability flows on discrete spaces using CTMC dynamics.

-\paragraph{Kolmogorov forward equation.} Let $p_t$ denote the marginal probability mass function (PMF) of $X_t\in \mathcal{X}$.
-The CTMC dynamics evolve according to the Kolmogorov forward equation:
+\textbf{Kolmogorov forward equation.} Let $p_t$ denote the marginal probability mass function (PMF) of $X_t\in \mathcal{X}$.
+The CTMC dynamics evolve according to the Kolmogorov forward equation $\frac{d}{dt}p_t(y)=\sum\nolimits_{x\in \mathcal{X}} u_t(y,x)\,p_t(x)$.